This post may contain affiliate links, from which we earn an income. Click here to read our affiliate policy.

 It is always possible to secure temporary manual work and earn as you travel, although often it will be the equivalent of minimum wage in whichever country you’re in.
 If you’re happy to sleep in hostels or have a camper van, then this is definitely an option.

-As with all questions financial, you should discuss with your Independent Financial Advisor before making any decisions.
+As with all financial questions, you should discuss them with your Independent Financial Advisor before making any decisions.
 If you don’t have an IFA, you can find one on the Financial Conduct Authority register.
 With any adventure, it is always advisable to have access to emergency funds should a problem occur.

-Don’t forget that you’ll need comprehensive travel insurance, especially if you’re looking for adventure on your year long holiday!
+Don’t forget that you’ll need comprehensive travel insurance, especially if you’re looking for adventure on your year-long holiday!
+We recommend True Traveller, who offers backpacker insurance for up to two years and cover a comprehensive list fo activites and sports as standard.

 Some people spend their gap year assessing their lives and decide they don’t want to go back to how things were.
 After all, there was a compelling reason for you to take a gap year in the first place, right?

 For some, this means returning from a gap year but living differently, perhaps more sustainably or minimally than before.
-For others, a complete change of direction calls, perhaps to a nomadic life or living in another country.
+For others, a complete change of direction calls, perhaps a nomadic life or living in another country.
+If you are interested in moving to another country, you can check out the Global Residence Index, which offers valuable resources on global immigration policies and how to create a life abroad.

 We were happier and healthier after a year on the road than we’d ever been.